davidaramant/git-historical-cloc/README.md

 ## :warning: What it does to the target repo

 * All untracked files in the target repo will be blown away.
 * The utility will make a new temporary branch and hard-reset it to every commit on the `master` branch.
+The temporary branch will be removed when done and `master` will be checked out.

 ## TODO